 Michigan Golf Course Review

-the most spectacular layouts in Northern Michigan.
-The Heritage was originally a nine-hole layout designed by William Langford and Theodore Moreau in 1926, with the second nine
+one of the most spectacular layouts in Northern Michigan.
+The Heritage was originally a nine-hole layout designed by William Langford and Theodore Moreau in 1926, with the

-beauty.
+aesthetic beauty.
 The raised greens are mildly sloped and wonderfully conditioned – land in regulation and good scored can be had.
-There are approximately 70 soft sand bunkers and water
+There are approximately 70 soft sand

 .For more info visit our page for the course, with direct link to their website by clicking here.